Kléberson: Style of play

 Kléberson was a midfielder who was known for his passing ability with either foot, which allowed him to create chances for his teammates.
 His playing style was based on speed, getting forward on the counterattack, and distributing the ball to other players.
 He was also a powerful shooter from outside the box.

-Management career
+Coaching career

 In 2017, Kléberson rejoined the Philadelphia Union as a coach in the youth academy.
 In 2022, he was promoted to assistant coach of Philadelphia Union II for their inaugural season in MLS Next Pro.

+On 20 July 2022, Kléberson joined New York City FC as their assistant coach.
+He departed the club at the end of the 2023 season, and became a technical director at América Mineiro on 15 June 2024.

+On 18 December 2024, América announced Kléberson's departure.
+On 24 August of the following year, he was appointed head coach of Campeonato Mineiro newcomers North for the upcoming season, in what would be his first experience in the role.
+His debut on 11 January was a goalless draw away to fellow promoted club URT.
+His side finished their group as runners-up to Cruzeiro and qualified for the Troféu Inconfidência, where they defeated URT 3–1 on aggregate in the final.

 Personal life

-After Kleberson's starring role at the 2002 World Cup, Europe's top sides competed to sign him, but he chose to stay in Brazil for another year so he could marry his 15-year-old fiancée when she reached the age of consent, having met her when she was 14.
+After Kleberson's starring role at the 2002 World Cup, Europe's top sides competed to sign him, but he chose to stay in Brazil for another year so he could marry his 15-year-old fiancée (Kleberson aged 23 at the time) when she reached the age of consent, having met her when she was 14.